tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 To enable TE path placement, the link state is advertised with current reservations, thereby reflecting the available bandwidth on each link.
-Such link reservations may be maintained centrally on a network wide network resource manager, or distributed on devices (as usually done with RSVP).
+Such link reservations may be maintained centrally on a network wide network resource manager, or distributed on devices (as usually done with RSVP-TE).
 TE extensions exist today to allow IGPs (e.g., {{!RFC3630}} and {{!RFC5305}}), and BGP-LS {{!RFC7752}} to advertise such link state reservations.